-The National Institute of Standards and Technology (NIST) has published several papers outlining Zero Trust principles and guidelines that can be used to reduce cyber risk.
-This blog summarizes these papers for you and then shows how FileFlex Enterprise adheres to NIST guidelines to enable easy and secure zero trust remote access and sharing of files and folders from your organization’s multi-domain hybrid-IT storage infrastructure.
+The National Institute of Standards and Technology (NIST) has produced NIST Special Publication 800-207 outlining Zero Trust principles and guidelines that can be used to reduce cyber risk.
+This blog summarizes these guidelines for you and then shows how FileFlex Enterprise adheres to NIST standards to enable easy and secure zero trust remote access and sharing of files and folders from your organization’s multi-domain hybrid-IT storage infrastructure.

 Estimated reading time: 7.5 minutes